 You can view a patient's entire image history chronologically and quickly navigate between each image.
-Also, the history view allows you to view individual images larger than you can from the recent images view, and you can process (such as enhance or annotate) an image.
+Also, in the history view, you can view individual images larger than you can in the recent images view, and you can process (such as enhance or annotate) an image.
 For information about using the recent images view, see the "Viewing recent images" section.
 For information about processing images, see the "Processing images" section.

 To view a patient's image history

-From the Patient menu, under Clinical, clicktap Chart, Progress Notes, Quick Exam, Treatment Planner, Perio, or Imaging.
-Then, from the Imaging tab's menu, clicktap Show Image History.
+On the Patient menu, under Clinical, click (or tap) Chart, Progress Notes, Quick Exam, Perio, Tx Planner, or Imaging.
+Then, on the Imaging tab's menu, click (or tap) Show Image History.

-The patient's imaging page opens to the history view, and the most recent image or image set (such as a full mouth series or bitewings) is selected by default on the Images tab.
+The patient's imaging page opens to the history view.
+The most recent image, series (such as a full mouth series or bitewings), or set of photos (which was acquired using a custom imaging procedure) is selected by default on the Images tab.

 If needed, filter the list of images on the Images tab to display only the images that match the filter criteria that you specify.